-Star-nosed moles are able to identify and eat prey in less than two-tenths of a second, taking an amazing 8 milliseconds to figure out whether a particular item is edible or not!
+Star-nosed moles are able to identify and eat prey in less than 2/10 of a second, taking an amazing 8 milliseconds to figure out whether a particular item is edible or not!

 8.)
 Digging comes natural to you if you have shovels for feet.
 They are able to dig tunnels up to 100 feet long!

 9.)
 Fat is stored in their tails, which causes it to swell up to 4 times larger than normal, and is relied upon to get them through lean times during winter.

 10.)
 Living in loose colonies isn’t something a mole typically does.
 But these ones do.

 But wait, there’s even more on the star-nosed mole!

 11.)
 Their prey of choice is typically worms, mollusks, aquatic insects, small amphibians, and small fish.